r-pufky/docs/saltstack.md

 ping_on_rotate: True
 allow_minion_key_revoke: False
 ```
 Primary configuration for salt-master.
-This forces the master to run as `salt`
+This forces the master to run as `salt`,
 ensures the master is validated before started (perms, etc), pings minions on
 AES key rotation and prevents minions from unmanaging themselves.
 See
 [non-root user](#non-root-user) for setup instructions.

-## Security
+### Security
 /etc/salt/master.d/security.conf
 ```saltstack
 keysize: 4096